PewterZz/Primal-Games-App/README.md

 npx expo start --tunnel
 ```
 ### Backend Directory
-Navigate to the backend directory:
+Navigate to the backend directory (start from the main directory) :
 ```
-cd path/to/backend/directory
+cd backend
 ```
 Install the necessary packages:
 ```